realadammatthew/humbleberger/src/copy/right-relationship-with-god.md

 - **The Perfect Sacrifice**: “He was pierced for our transgressions… and by His wounds we are healed” (Isaiah 53:5).
 Yeshua’s death atones for sin, satisfying God’s justice (Romans 3:25).
 - **The Risen Savior**: His resurrection proves His victory over sin and death, securing our justification (Romans 4:25).
-- **The Living Mediator**: “There is one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
+- **The Living Mediator**: “There is one mediator between God and men, the man Messiah Yeshua” (1 Timothy 2:5).
 Through Yeshua, we are united to God, adopted as His children (Galatians 4:4-5).

 In Yeshua, we are not slaves striving to earn God’s favor but sons and daughters welcomed into His family.
 The Holy Spirit seals this adoption, enabling us to cry, “Abba, Father!”
 (Romans 8:15).
 This is the heart of right relationship: union with Yeshua, through whom we receive forgiveness, righteousness, and intimacy with God.